A life insurance policy is a legal contract so it’s very important you know what you’re being offered before you buy.

 Insurance companies may add additional requirements based on what they find.

 Understand the application process

 Once you have decided what you want to buy, you’ll have to apply for coverage.
 The application form could be dozens of pages long, though some sections may not apply to you.
 Be sure to answer each question accurately.

 You can request an application form for review in advance.
-That gives you time to gather information you might not quite remember, such as the date and reason for your most recent visit to your doctor.
+That gives you time to gather the information you might not remember, such as the date and reason for your most recent visit to your doctor.